OAX (OAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 OAX Historical Price

-According to the latest data gathered on OAX live price page, the current price of OAX is 0.01697331USD.
-The circulating supply of OAX(OAX) is 55.79M OAX , giving it a market capitalization of $949.29K.
+According to the latest data gathered on OAX live price page, the current price of OAX is 0.01606683USD.
+The circulating supply of OAX(OAX) is 55.79M OAX , giving it a market capitalization of $899.04K.

 The OAX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OAX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.